dtm-labs/en.dtm.pub/docs/practice/xa.md

 ```

-The above code first registers a global XA transaction, then adds two subtransactions TransOut, TransIn.
+The above code first registers a global XA transaction, then adds two sub-transactions TransOut, TransIn.
-After all the subtransactions are executed successfully, the global XA transaction is committed to DTM.
+After all the sub-transactions are executed successfully, the global XA transaction is committed to DTM.
-DTM receives the committed xa global transaction, and calls the xa commit of all the subtransactions to complete the whole xa transaction.
+DTM receives the committed xa global transaction, and calls the xa commit of all the sub-transactions to complete the whole xa transaction.

-### Rollback upon faliure
+### Rollback upon failure

 If a prepare phase operation fails, DTM will call xa rollback of each child transaction to roll back, and the transaction is successfully rolled back at last.